nikitaeverywhere/timingkit-community/docs/roadmap.md

 Development Roadmap
 -------------------

-+ Make area chart widget draw values relative to each other on X axis
++ Create a default option for pivot tables to show empty groups (dimensions).
+This will also make area chart widget to draw values relative to each other on the axes
 + Add ability to floor relative dates to month (year) beginning
 + Add ability to sort values in table by columns/rows
 + Add ability to format values in table, universal formatting language